Homepage

 void vApplicationTickHook( void );

-vApplicationTickHook() executes from within an ISR so must be very short and not use much stack.
+vApplicationTickHook() executes from within an ISR so must be very short, not use much stack, and not call any API functions that don't end in "FromISR" or "FROM_ISR".

 See the demo application file crhook.c for an example of how to use a tick hook.